 Studio Ghibli conducted an anime remake with Arrietty/The Secret World of Arrietty (2010), a much more faithful rendition of the essence of the books.
 There was also The Borrowers (2011), a BBC tv movie version starring Christopher Eccleston.

 Director Peter (sometimes Pete) Hewitt has made a number of genre entries including Bill and Ted’s Bogus Journey (1991); Whatever Happened to Harold Smith?
-(1999), a coming of age comedy about a man with psychic powers; Garfield (2004) based on the popular syndicated comic-strip; the superhero comedy Zoom: Academy for Superheroes (2006); and Mostly Ghostly: Have You Met My Ghoulfriend?
+(1999), a coming of age comedy about a teen whose father has psychic powers; Garfield (2004) based on the popular syndicated comic-strip; the superhero comedy Zoom: Academy for Superheroes (2006); and Mostly Ghostly: Have You Met My Ghoulfriend?
 (2014).
 Hewitt would return to the same fantasy Midlands landscape, this time populated by Mini Minors, with Thunderpants (2002) concerning a kid whose farts are so powerful he is able to launch a NASA rocket.
 Hewitt is also credited with the story for the big-screen adaptation of Thunderbirds (2004).

 (Nominee for Best Special Effects and Best Production Design at this site’s Best of 1997 Awards).